lily1029/Furniture-Gallery/README.md

 This is Furniture Gallery site landing page.
+For simplicity, you can use username: JackyGreen@gmail.com and password: Test123@ to browse the site or you can sign up a regular user.
 ![Site initial state](https://i.imgur.com/iU877xv.png)

 Users can browse the site without log in, but, there is no shoping cart sign on the top nav